geerlingguy/ansible-role-php-xdebug/README.md

 The version of Xdebug to be installed (see [Xdebug docs](http://xdebug.org/docs/install) for a current listing).

+    php_xdebug_default_enable: 1
+    php_xdebug_coverage_enable: 1

+Whether to enable XDebug coverage and default exception handling or not.
+Disable these for slightly improved PHP performance, enable these to use XDebug to the fullest extent.

     php_xdebug_module_path: /usr/lib64/php/modules

 The path where `xdebug.so` will be installed.